 Most people feel that if they don’t have any experience in a position that they’re applying for, they might as well not apply for the job.
 However, it’s not as black and white as you may think.
-Depending on the job, a hiring manager may consider someone who doesn’t have the required experience.
+Depending on the job, a hiring manager may consider someone who doesn’t have all of the required experience.
 But how do you apply for a job when you have no relevant experience at all?
 Check it out below.

 Jot Down Everything